Dai Bingguo: Foreign affairs leader

+Dai was appointed by Hu as his special representative to chair the Strategic Track of the U.S.-China Strategic and Economic Dialogue for the Chinese side in 2009.
+From 2003 to 2013, he served as China's Special Representative for the India–China boundary question.
+After leaving office, he argued in 2017 that the border dispute could be resolved through Indian concessions on Tawang, a suggestion dismissed by Indian officials as impractical and impossible as Tawang is considered an integral part of the Indian state of Arunachal Pradesh.

 During Hu Jintao's administration, Dai developed the concept of China's "core interests" to define the primary goals that determine the country's foreign policy choices.
 The core interests are: maintaining the power of the Communist Party, continuing China's social and economic growth, and preservation of China's sovereignty and territorial integrity.
 China also views these core interests as red lines that other countries' behavior should not cross.

-On October 7, 2012, Dai Bingguo met with Hsieh Chang-ting, the former Premier of the Republic of China, who was visiting mainland China in his private capacity, in Beijing.
-Dai and Hsieh exchanged views on topics of mutual interest.
+On 7 October 2012, Dai met with Hsieh Chang-ting, the former Premier of the Republic of China, who was visiting mainland China in his private capacity, in Beijing.
+He and Hsieh exchanged views on topics of mutual interest.

 In March 2013, Dai Bingguo retired as a State Councillor at the end of his term and retired from politics in China.

 Post-retirement

-Dai Bingguo became chairman of Jinan University in November 2013, and he stepped down as chairman in November 2019.
+In 2016, prior to the South China Sea Arbitration ruling, Dai stated that the ruling of the arbitration "amounts to nothing more than a piece of paper."
+Dai became chairman of Jinan University in November 2013, and he stepped down as chairman in November 2019.

 In September 2019, Dai Bingguo represented Chinese President Xi Jinping to attend memorial ceremonies held by the French government in Paris for late President Jacques Chirac.

 Personal

-Dai Bingguo's father-in-law is former Culture Minister Huang Zhen.
+Dai is married to Huang Hao, the daughter of former Culture Minister Huang Zhen.
+The couple have a son.